carrierwaveuploader/carrierwave/README.md

 One important thing to remember is that process is called *before* versions are created.
 This can cut down on processing cost.

+### Processing Methods: mini_magick

+- `convert` - Changes the image encoding format to the given format, eg. jpg
+- `resize_to_limit` - Resize the image to fit within the specified dimensions while retaining the original aspect ratio.
+Will only resize the image if it is larger than the specified dimensions.
+The resulting image may be shorter or narrower than specified in the smaller dimension but will not be larger than the specified values.
+- `resize_to_fit` - Resize the image to fit within the specified dimensions while retaining the original aspect ratio.
+The image may be shorter or narrower than specified in the smaller dimension but will not be larger than the specified values.
+- `resize_to_fill` - Resize the image to fit within the specified dimensions while retaining the aspect ratio of the original image.
+If necessary, crop the image in the larger dimension.
+Optionally, a "gravity" may be specified, for example "Center", or "NorthEast".
+- `resize_and_pad` - Resize the image to fit within the specified dimensions while retaining the original aspect ratio.
+If necessary, will pad the remaining area with the given color, which defaults to transparent (for gif and png, white for jpeg).
+Optionally, a "gravity" may be specified, as above.

+See `carrierwave/processing/mini_magick.rb` for details.

+### Nested versions

 It is possible to nest versions within versions: